-Peterhouse claims many links to notable physicists, chemists and biochemists, but other aspects of biology have been more low-key at the college until recently.
+Peterhouse is an excellent college for biology.
+It claims many links to notable physicists, chemists and biochemists, but other aspects of biology have been more low-key at the college until recently.

 Peterhouse also has an unexpected (admittedly tenuous) connection to the Dodo.

 Teaching: Although Peterhouse is a small college in terms of numbers of students and Fellows, in recent years its Natural Sciences teaching has become particularly strong.